 At Ca' Rezzonico a big crowd got on the boat making it heave from side to side and a glamorously tanned couple were discretely pushed up against me by the sudden influx.
 The woman who must have been in her thirties, was talking rapidly with her companion.
 He was was wearing one of those slim Venetian tan suits, a blue shirt, and wearing an elegant tie.
 He wore slim Italian loafers which I could see where I was seated just below him.
-A handsome man, jet black hair flying in the wind, he was the kind of man who in those days might elicited a slight envy in me I confess.
+A handsome man, jet black hair flying in the wind, he was the kind of man who in those days might have elicited a slight envy in me I confess.
 The woman was right out of Vogue.
-Her chestnut coloured hair held in place by a colourful silk scarf, she wore large black sunglasses à la Jackie, a pair of delicate shoes, a magnificent silk dress patterned in small Ultramarine blue stripes running every which way if I can remember it after so many years.
+Her chestnut coloured hair held in place by a colourful brooch, and like so many Italian woman she needed little make-up but for a discreet black line to highlight her green eyes.
+And being a Venetian she wore a pair of flat shoes, sensible to navigate the bridges and cobble stoned alleyways.
+But finally, she wore a magnificent silk dress patterned in small Ultramarine blue stripes running every which way if I can remember it after so many years.
 She was beauty, and I was flustered especially when she was jolted towards me, glancing quickly at me and softly said "Mi scusi".
 Though we were all in the magnificent lagoon underneath the the shadow of the looming Salute to our right, it was still the sloppiness of Rush Hour like anywhere in the world.

 The next stop was on the left at one of the first of threes stops for San Mark's and the Hotel Europa.
 The exit ramp gave away to a small alleyway which went right past the discreet entrance to Harry's Bar on the right.

-These boats approach the dock slowly but then roar into reverse throwing everyone off balance like in a New York subway car.
+These boats approach the dock slowly but then roar into reverse throwing everyone off balance anew.
 As we pulled into the next stop, the boat lurched, heaving everyone back and forth.
 And it was this last jolt of the vaporetto, and as a consequence, created for me a dilemma from which I recoiled with the grandest cowardice.
 For on that last jounce this beautiful woman's dress collided with my palette, brushing it lightly as the French might say: "ç'a frôlé", like a butterfly's wing.

 Completely oblivious, she moved with ease among the other disembarking passengers to the boat exit with her handsome man in tow while I focused on her dress.
 For I saw with distress several fresh Prussian Blue streaks across her backside.
 I froze.